 Why Use Business Credit?

-How to Build Credit
+How to Establish Business Credit

 Business Credit Bureaus

 Each bureau has its own scoring model, and they all use different information.
-This is where business credit scores differ from individual credit scores – your individual credit scores are similar (although perhaps not identical).
-Even custom scoring models will put you in more or less the same category from lender to lender.
+This is how business credit scores differ from individual credit scores.
+Your individual credit scores are similar between the credit bureaus (although perhaps not identical).
+Even custom scoring models will put you in more or less the same category between lenders.